Trend building is perhaps the most complex process in the business world. It is a paradigmatic example of complexity.

 This technology requires using semiotic and semantic objects in order to achieve the necessary propagation speed.
 Full success will have been achieved when the artificial trend becomes a natural trend.

-NOTE: The Unicist Research Institute was the pioneer in complexity science research and became a private global decentralized leading research organization in the field of human adaptive systems.
+NOTE: The Unicist Research Institute was the pioneer in using the unicist logical approach in complexity science research and became a private global decentralized leading research organization in the field of human adaptive systems.
+It has an academic arm and a business arm.